-Liberated views of manhood and gender are all fun and games until a baby shows up.
+Mark Greene asks why are liberated views of manhood and gender more acceptable…until a baby shows up.

 Recently, a friend whose opinions I highly respect made the following comment during a discussion on gender: “Men can legally express gender in any way they like”.
 As if that particular battle has been won and now its simply up to men to throw off the chains of our own fears and express gender in more diverse ways.
 The path is clear.

 From a strictly legal standpoint this is probably true.
 Our society is saturated with enough examples of men going against gender stereotypes that we now, in terms of case law, civil statues and otherwise, fully expect that some small percentage of men will express their gender in clearly different and even outrageous ways.
 The most obvious examples are the ubiquitous images of gay men in drag, from RuPaul on down.
 Almost cartoon-like, drag queens are creating the most subversive kind of gender theater, poking fun at glamor, sexuality, power and our culture’s brutally restrictive self image.
 But they no doubt have paid a high price for their expressions of gender.
 They likely have been forced to put distance between themselves and members of their family, been cut off from the communities they grew up in and most likely, live in fear of being attacked economically, socially or physically for their choices, especially if they continue to blend their gender performances into their daily lives.